 Sensitive to pollen or other allergens?
 You may experience burning or stinging along your cornea.
 These symptoms can be caused by dryness.
 This condition may be the source of eye redness, itchiness, and irritation.
 You may also emit tears or discharge because of corneal dystrophy, shingles, or herpes.

 Our cornea specialists can provide you with antiviral medication to prevent issues such as cloudy vision.
 Our staff of ophthalmologists offer safe and trustworthy corneal transplants and treatments to clients in areas such as Adrian, Toledo, Kalamazoo, Ann Arbor, Chelsea, and Jackson.
-Give our team a call at (877) 852-8463 to schedule a vision exam.
+Give our team a call at (877) 852-8463 to request a vision exam.
 Our doctors will perform a vision diagnosis and offer innovative treatments to eliminate your cornea issues.

-Book An Appointment With Our Team Of Ophthalmologists
+Request An Appointment With Our Team Of Ophthalmologists

 What to Expect During a Corneal Transplant